Professional in Human Resources (PHR 2024 ECO)

 Which of the following should be considered when deciding on salary and benefits plans?

-2. Market rates for similar roles in the same industry.
+2. Market rates for similar roles in the same industry and region.

 4. All of the above.